lehzhu/personalsite/content/blog/twopeople.md

 >I want to shape the social computing landscape such that machine intelligence enhances the best of existing social patterns and paradigms while not amplifying the worst of human behaviour.
 I wish to do this by building effective products and services that create incentive structures aligning with these goals.
 I would be the one capable of doing this because I will seek to become the expert of the blend between social computing, effective incentive structures, and human behaviour.

+I'll work on getting it to sound fancier.

 ---